 This temporary reduction will assist FNS and state agencies with rebuilding vegetable inventories and will help ensure that CSFP participants receive some vegetables in the monthly food package.
 FNS will lift this temporary reduction once CSFP vegetable inventories are sufficiently replenished to meet national program demand for the full 8 cans of vegetables per month.

-To minimize program burden, any food packages that have already been pre-packed per the previous Guide Rate (effective October 22, 2020), may be distributed to CSFP participants without modification.
-However, food packages packed after the issuance of this memorandum must be packed according to the Distribution Rates in Attachment A.
+To minimize program burden, any food packages that have already been pre-packed per the previous guide rate (effective Oct.
+22, 2020), may be distributed to CSFP participants without modification.
+However, food packages packed after the issuance of this memorandum must be packed according to the distribution rates in Attachment A.